dcsan/faqbot/data/faqs.md

-## 0. What's the easiest way to start using Wechaty?
+## What's the easiest way to start using Wechaty?

 1. Clone our Starter Project at <https://github.com/Chatie/wechaty-getting-started>
-1. Run `npm install`
+2. Run `npm install`
-1. Run `npm start`
+3. Run `npm start`
-1. Our demo example will be runned out-of-the-box
+4. Our demo example will be runned out-of-the-box
-1. Modify our demo example to implement your own bot logic
+5. Modify our demo example to implement your own bot logic

+tags: getting-started

-## 1. Why are the entire project writing in English?
+## Why are the entire project writing in English?

 First, it's the author's choice: he wants to practice English by writing more.

 Second, according to [PEP8 from Python](https://www.python.org/dev/peps/pep-0008/#comments):
 > ... coders from non-English speaking countries: please write ... in English, unless you are 120% sure that the code will never be read by people who don't speak your language.

+tags: en, english

-## 2. Why doesn't the entire project use the semicolon?
+## Why doesn't the entire project use the semicolon?

 It's just author's favorite.